lucylai96/lucylai96.github.io/blog/gradapps.md

 * I’d say this is approximately 50% of your entire personal statement, and is the part where you convince the readers that you’ve taken ownership of a project, or shown independence in your work.
 The (very rough) paragraph recipe that I follow for each research experience I have had is:

-** I worked in [PI’s name]’s lab during my [sophomore/junior/etc.] year on a project that investigated [what was the goal or question of the project?].
+> I worked in [PI’s name]’s lab during my [sophomore/junior/etc.] year on a project that investigated [what was the goal or question of the project?].
 I used [technique or method] to understand [more about the particular experiment or analysis you ran].
 We concluded that [what did you conclude…or not conclude?].
 I presented my findings at [conference X], and will be on an upcoming manuscript.

 * You can elaborate more than I have here, but the idea is to keep the paragraph with just enough detail to give a sense of what you accomplished/learned in that research experience, but not too much detail as to overwhelm the reader with unnecessary information.
 If you didn’t present/publish your findings anywhere, don’t worry about it—just wrap up the paragraph by describing possible future directions for the project, or tie it up with the big-picture application/importance of your findings.

 ***What do you want to do in your PhD?***

-This part should be ~25% of your PS, and is the part where you give a general sense of the kinds of topics you want to work on.
+* This part should be ~25% of your PS, and is the part where you give a general sense of the kinds of topics you want to work on.
 I’d advise to take a “goldilocks” approach in the sense that it’s good to be just broad enough as to not sound like you’re pigeonholing yourself into one particular topic (e.g. “I want to understand the role of the ventral stream in visual object recognition”), but not too broad as to sound like you have no specific subfields in mind (e.g. “I just want to solve the entire brain!!”)

-While your interests will almost certainly change over time, a good application (in my experience) requires a “central thread” or theme that ties it all together and makes your story as a developing scientist memorable.
+* While your interests will almost certainly change over time, a good application (in my experience) requires a “central thread” or theme that ties it all together and makes your story as a developing scientist memorable.
 It helps if this theme clearly shows how and why you became interested in a certain topic/labs/PIs.

 ***Who are you interested in working with at this school?/Why this particular school?***

-This is the last ~25% of your PS, and is the 1-2 paragraphs that should differ from school to school.
+* This is the last ~25% of your PS, and is the 1-2 paragraphs that should differ from school to school.
 This is the part where you talk about the specific labs you are interested in working in, and why.
 Here, you may also add some specific reasons as to why that particular school would be a good fit for you, and why it makes sense for you to do you PhD there instead of any other school with a similar ranking program.
 Is it the specific PI/labs?
 Is it the resources/opportunities for collaboration?
 A good rule of thumb to see if you’re being too general is to replace the school’s name with another schools’, and if the paragraph still makes sense, you’re not being particular enough about why one school is any different from others.

-PS’s can seem formulaic (especially how I just described it now), but remember that it’s still possible to insert your own voice into the statement, and weave together a story given the research experiences that you’ve had.
+* PS’s can seem formulaic (especially how I just described it now), but remember that it’s still possible to insert your own voice into the statement, and weave together a story given the research experiences that you’ve had.

 ### The Research Statement
+### a.k.a. the details of what you've actually done

 How does the research statement differ from the personal one?!

 Some schools are annoying and ask you to write PS and RS as two separate essays.
 In my opinion, if a school requires a research statement, your personal statement will look slightly different than how I have outlined it in the above section.In these cases, the PS is more focused on your backstory (there is more space to elaborate about how you became interested in science), whereas the research statement is really reserved for describing the research projects that you’ve worked on in detail.
 Here is a research statement prompt I pulled from one of my applications:

-Please describe your research.
+> Please describe your research.
 For each significant experience you have had, describe the scientific context of the problem you addressed, the method you employed, and the conclusion you made from your work.

 Right off the bat, RS prompts sound much more straightforward than PS prompts.
 I’d suggest following the same overall structure as the “What previous research experience have you had?” section above, and crafting your PS to reflect more of your research interests and motivation for pursuing a Ph.D.

-The DS: Diversity/Personal History Statement a.k.a.When they actually care about you as a person
+### The Diversity or Personal History Statement
+#### a.k.a. when they actually care about who you are as a person

 The diversity/personal history statement is usually more rare than the research statement, and only a few schools that I applied to asked for such an essay.
 Here’s an example prompt: